Research & Development

 Measurements of atmospheric turbulence

-• Investigation and implementation of universal multifractals for higher-order turbulence statistics
+• Implementation of the universal multifractal for higher-order turbulence statistics

 Modeling of turbulent flows